 CS majors must take the following courses:

 The liberal arts requirements can be divided into three groups: H/S courses, foreign languages, and writing courses.
+These courses should be taken for a grade.

 The total number of credits required for the BS degree is 126, and 120 for the BA.
 By university policy, no more than 18 D or D+ credits can be counted toward the total credit requirements for a degree.
 The requirements above add up to 100 credits for the BS and 88 credits for the BA [effective 2016], leaving room for electives.
 Except for electives, courses should not be taken on a satisfactory/unsatisfactory basis.
 [Effective 2009-2016 only: BS students must take at least 12 elective credits in the humanities, social science, arts, business, science, engineering or other disciplines that serve to broaden the student’s background.
 These 12 broadening credits are in addition to the H/S requirements above, and may be anything other than CS, ECE or math courses.]
 [Pre-2016: Freshmen majors are expected to take 600.105 M&Ms as one of their elective credits.]